ACH

 - ACH Configuration - Created via

-Mutation.ach.createConfiguration() - Required Accounts - Settlement, suspense, exception, and fee accounts
+Mutation.ach.createConfiguration() - Required Accounts - Settlement, suspense, and exception accounts (a fee account unless the configuration is RDFI-only, and a pending account when using auto-pending)

 - Journal - For posting transactions